stradox4u/pranageo-test/README.md

 This would start the local development server for the backend, running on port 8000;

+> To run the server tests: *npm test* in the server folder.

 ## Client
 The default value of the backend url in the client *.env* is *http://localhost:8000/api/v1*